Seldaek/monolog/.github/SECURITY.md

 # Reporting a vulnerability

-If you have found any issues that might have security implications, please send a report privately to the email associated with the author of this repository.
+If you have found any issues that might have security implications, please send a report privately to j.boggiano@seld.be

 Do not report security reports publicly.